tomjaguarpaw/H2/posts/scrap-all-your-typeclasses-but-one.markdown

 In "[Scrap your type
 classes](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html)"
-Gabriel Gonzales explains how we can replace type classes with dictionary passing.
+Gabriel Gonzalez explains how we can replace type classes with dictionary passing.
 In this article I describe a sort of "halfway house" to scrapping *all* our type classes.
 Suppose we were only allowed one type class.
 Which would we choose?
 I'll explain how we